- Credit Course for Students

 Organize a file for financial records—During the first year of school, a single folder for finances in the college file box might be sufficient.
 Freshmen can file all major financial receipts and records together.
 As a general rule of thumb, if a folder becomes too bulky to easily manage, it should be arranged into two or more folders.
 When students move to an apartment, or if you agree that more organization is needed, a separate file box just for financial records will be helpful.
 Let your student decide if it makes more sense to organize records by month—putting all receipts and statements for a month into one envelope or folder—or by category, such as academic expenses, room and board, communications, transportation, etc. Encourage him or her to get into the habit of filing receipts and statements faithfully.

 Be sure your student knows what records are required for tax purposes and for student loan or scholarship applications.
 Even if you are paying most of the bills, your student will probably receive the statements and receipts.
 Discuss how you will communicate about those documents.
 If you need them for tax purposes, how and when will you get them?

-(Edited from You’re on Your Own (But I’m Here If You Need Me), by Marjorie Savage, Simon & Schuster 2009) Check other ideas from University of Minnesota parents on talking about finances.
+(Edited from You’re on Your Own (But I’m Here If You Need Me), by Marjorie Savage, Simon & Schuster 2009)

 Students take finances more seriously when they know their parents are concerned about expenses.
 Setting up a budget in collaboration with your student will help them understand the true cost of college, and tracking expenses helps them see how quickly money disappears.